 Gold is naturally yellow.
 However, pure gold is too fragile to stand on its own, so jewelers mix it with different metals to form stronger alloys.

 These alloys are the common varieties of gold that we know today.
-They have different colors from pure gold, and they make more durable jewelry.
+They have different colors from pure gold, Jewelry manufacturer, and they make more durable jewelry.

 This means that gold can change from its original state to a whole lot of other colored variants.
 Two of the most popular variants include rose gold and yellow gold.